Coconut Shrimp Cakes with Mango Salsa

 I made a tweaked version of the Cilantro-Lime Vinaigrette from Our Best Bites to drizzle over the salad.
 I substituted Meyer lemon juice for half of the lime juice, grapeseed for the canola oil, and a reduced amount of honey for the sugar.
 After making this salad with and without the dressing, I have to say, the dressing really makes it!

-The gift card given away and the one I received were provided by Whole Foods.
+The gift card I received was provided by Whole Foods.

 Coconut Shrimp Cakes with Mango Salsa